-They are not called the “King of Exercises” for nothing.
+They are not called the “King of Free Weight Training Exercises” for nothing!

 Two years ago, I had never done squats in my life.

-I started with just the bar and gradually built up from there.
+I started with just an Olympic barbell and the lightest bumper plates, and gradually built up from there.

-Within six to nine months, my bloated waist transformed to 31″, seventeen inches less than it had been and I was down 75lbs from 250lbs to 175lbs.
+Within six to nine months, my bloated 50-inch waist transformed to 31″, nineteen inches less than it had been and I was down 75lbs from 250lbs to 175lbs.

 The truth is that it is hard work to a degree to get into shape.

-But, a person still has to maintain it once you get there.
+But, you still have to maintain it once you get there.

 That is where I slipped.